marcelomatheus/todo-app/README.md

-# ToDo List
+# ToDo App
-APP of tasks manager with login and valitadion in react and express based in Turborepo kitchen sink for put server and web app in single repository.
+Tasks manager app with login and validation in react and express based in Turborepo kitchen sink for put server and web app together in single repository.

 ## Dependencies and tools